Muhaiminul-Kabir/Easy-Rent/README.md

 + Used Bootstrap 5.0.2 to style the cshtml pages

 ### Getting started
+To run this project ASP.NET 5.0 is must and Visual Studio 2013 is recommended.
+Following are the steps to setup this project-
-+ Open new ASP.NET MVC project in VS2013
++ Open new ASP.NET MVC project in Visual Studio
 + Rename the project name as projectsd
 + Open MSSQL Server
 + Download sql file from this [link](https://github.com/Muhaiminul-Kabir/Easy-Rent/blob/master/efdb.sql)